Hello again! It is the blog How Unique Japan! How are you?

 It belonged to a very famous and tough military commander in Japan.
 His name was Yukitaka Sanade (真田 幸隆).

-So, that expresses preparedness to fight for his blood/family line.
+Thus, that expresses preparedness to fight for his blood and family line.
 It meant I was ready to die for a fight!

 Fun fact